• About

 Is April a good month to visit Prague ?

 Yes, most definitely!
-Prague is great to visit during April: the spring weather is getting warmer, the city is decorated for Easter and the main opening season for castles, museums and other attractions is also starting.
+Prague is great to visit during April: the spring weather is getting warmer, the city is decorated for Easter, there are activities based on traditional Czech Easter customs and the main opening season for castles, museums and other attractions is also starting.
+April is also the perfect time to visit if you want to see the cherry and apple blossoms in Prague.

 Prague is certainly busy during the Easter weekend, but the rest of the month is relatively quiet and certainly not as busy as in summer.